duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_5_hw_assembly_db21m.md

 Symptom: I followed the instruction to the letter, but there is something off I can't quite put my finger on.

-Resolution: You forgot to put a duckie on top of your Duckiebot.
+Resolution: You forgot to put a duckie on top of your Duckiebot!